The Genocidal Healer

 First edition, published by Del Rey Books.
 Cover art by Bruce Jensen.

 The Genocidal Healer is a 1992 science fiction novel by Northern Irish author James White, part of his Sector General series.
-Like late books in the series, it stars an alien.
-However the protagonist of the early Sector General stories, Dr. Conway, plays an important supporting role, as do other regular characters.
+Like the later books in the series, it stars an alien.
+However, the protagonist of the early Sector General stories, Dr. Conway, plays an important supporting role, as do other regular characters.

 Sector General has seen its share of desperate procedures and "kill-or-cure" decisions.
 Senior Physician Lioren made one where the outcome was very much "kill".
 Now unwilling to live but not allowed to die, he has to work out what to do with himself.

 The early Sector General stories focus almost entirely on medical problems, but later ones such as The Genocidal Healer also deal with deeper issues.
 White said in an interview, "The Genocidal Healer is very philosophical and theological.
 I'm, as you know, a Catholic.
 If our parish priest ever reads The Genocidal Healer, I'm in deep trouble, because he's very old and very right wing."